joseph-a-levine/authoring/_posts/2025-01-28-freedom-cities.md

 The Presidio must be preserved.
 Not for its history; we have shown ourselves capable of building firm monuments to our past alongside our more ambitious projects.
 Nor for its present; there are more beautiful and more used parklands at Golden Gate Park and Land's End, and the current residences and businesses could be provided for in a new development.
 But for its future: it's future in training, supporting, and commanding our best and brightest as they explore the final frontier.

-<p style="font-size: 14px; font-style: italic;">Disclaimer: I have no idea how Mark Lutter truly feels about Star Trek.</p>